A fun spin on pesto eggs that are all the rage right now! They’re soft and fluffy and only 2 ingredients too!

 - Once done, take the baking sheet out of the oven and place one egg yolk into each well.
 Season the “cloud” with salt and pepper and bake them again for 3-4 more minutes or until the yolk is done to your liking!

+Wondering what a STIFF PEAK is?
 Stiff peaks are egg whites that have been whipped enough to stand up straight on their own then the beaters are lifted out of them.
 A good test to tell if your egg whites are “stiff” enough, is to lift your beaters and turn them upside down.
-If the egg whites stand straight up without drooping, then they’re stiff.
-See the depiction below:
+If the egg whites stand straight up without drooping, then they’re stiff and ready to go!

 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]